quii/learn-go-with-tests/integers/readme.md

 We could write another test, with some different numbers to force that test to fail but that feels like a game of cat and mouse.

-Once we're more familiar with Go's syntax I will introduce a technique called Property Based Testing, which would stop annoying developers and help find you bugs
+Once we're more familiar with Go's syntax I will introduce a technique called Property Based Testing, which would stop annoying developers and help you find bugs.

 For now, let's fix it properly